trealla-prolog/trealla/README.md

 Note: the foreign function return value is passed as an extra argument to the predicate call, unless it was specified to be of type *void*.

-Or use the *use_foreign_module/2* directive based on the work of Adrián Arroyo Calle in Scryer Prolog, this simplifies the interface.
+Or use the *use_foreign_module/2* directive & predicate based on the work of Adrián Arroyo Calle in Scryer Prolog, this simplifies the interface.
+NOTE: Trealla now uses this interface as the preferred
-Trealla now uses this interface as the preferred style:
+style:

 ```console
 	:- use_foreign_module('samples/libfoo.so', [